6 Elements of a Successful Blog Post: Are You Implementing Them?

 Obvious, right?
 Then how come I close out of 70% of blog posts I see based on their title?
 I touch on this in depth in my post, 6 Reasons Why No One is Reading Your Blog, but in short, titles are the first thing your readers see, and the only thing, if you don't do it right.

-I stumbled upon these title tips on the Buffer blog a while back, and have used them ever since:
+I stumbled upon these title tips on the Buffer blog back when I first started blogging, and have used them ever since:

 It's talked about all of the time - how in the age of the internet, our attention spans are infinitely diminishing.
-For this reason and this reason alone, you have to make your first paragraph count.
+For this reason and this reason alone, in order to create a successful blog post, you have to make your first paragraph count.

 Your readers may have made it past your title, but you don't have this in the bag just yet.
 Now is the crucial time to say to yourself, "okay, you're curious enough about my content that you've gotten this far, but here's why you're going to hang around for another few minutes and actually invest in it."